LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas.md

 38. `It optimizes the call in-memory before traversing the network stack.` - The optimized call does NOT traverse the network stack.
 39. `Assign`
 40. `A specified directory in the integration's virtual file system (VFS)` - All newly created files will be stored in the VFS.
 You can later send that file to an external file system.
+41. `True` - If a run is already in progress, pausing a schedule will also pause that instance as well.
+42. `To provide a unique reference for tracking and monitoring integrations` - Business identifiers are used to uniquely identify instances of a specific integration.
+This helps in tracking and monitoring the progress of these instances, enabling users to search, filter, and correlate instances based on specific business identifiers.
+43. `All REST API calls require valid credentials of an OIC user with the ServiceAdministrator role.` - This is FALSE because the ServiceAdministrator role is not required for "view-only" APIs.
+44. `You can choose both a basic and advanced schedule if needed.` - This is FALSE because you must choose either the basic or advanced option when defining a schedule.
+45. `You can initiate an integration run by creating an ad hoc request or in sequence with a scheduled run.` - If a schedule is already defined, it can be done in sequence with a scheduled run.
+46. `To define which file was last processed in a batch when limiting the number of files in each scheduled run` - This specific example was used in the lecture.
+47. `Native Format Builder` - The Native Format Builder Wizard (available in JDeveloper or OEPE) is the recommended tool for creating more complex NXSD files.
+48. `True` - The Connectivity Agent is required when configuring a File adapter for either role.
+49. `Specifying a schema for structured files less than 10 MB` - Specifying the schema for structured files is available only when you attempt to read the file into memory using the Read File operation.
+50. `FTP`
+51. `Callback` - This action cannot be used at all in synchronous integration orchestrations.
+52. `True`
+53. `A pattern used for retrying failed messages`
+54. `Up to three nested scopes can be added to a basic scope action.` - This statement is FALSE because there is no limit to the number of nested scopes that can be added.
+55. `If the conditional expression for the skip condition is empty, the fault will never be thrown.` - This statement is FALSE because the fault will ALWAYS be thrown if the skip condition is empty.